oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Infernal ("INFERence of RNA ALignment") is for searching DNA sequence databases for RNA structure and sequence similarities.

-**URL**
+**More Information**

 http://eddylab.org/infernal/